Research

 Education: MA, Anthropology, University of Illinois, Urbana-Champaign; BA, Anthropology, University of Florida

-Research interests: U.S. archaeology, especially the Midwest and Southeast; North American anthropology; repatriation law and practice; archives and collection-based studies; research ethics; sustainability
+Research interests: US archaeology, especially the Midwest and Southeast; North American anthropology; repatriation law and practice; archives and collection-based studies; research ethics; sustainability

 Email: siegl@si.edu